STUDENT/PARENT HANDBOOK -

 - Kitchen Equipment: popcorn poppers, trays, plates, silverware and other basic kitchen supplies

-- Yard Equipment: grass watering kits, garden ponds, swimming pools, full gardens, watering system
+- Some Yard Equipment: grass watering kits, garden ponds, swimming pools, full gardens, watering system

-- Anything that could expose the ES or student to injury such as knives, poisons, darts, bow and arrows, weapons, welding equipment, etc.
+- Anything that could expose the TOR or student to injury such as knives, poisons, darts, bow and arrows, weapons, welding equipment, etc.

 - Sectarian materials (see below for detailed instructions)